-CCCERA contracts with an independent actuarial consulting firm, Segal Consulting, to act as the Plan's actuary and conduct annual actuarial valuations, which are presented to the Board annually.
+CCCERA contracts with an independent actuarial consulting firm, Segal Consulting, to act as the Pension (Plan's) actuary and conduct annual actuarial valuations, which are presented to the Board annually.
 On a triennial basis, the actuary also conducts an experience study of the members of CCCERA and makes recommendations to the Board on all economic and non-economic assumptions.
-The most recent triennial experience study was performed as of December 31, 2014.
+The most recent triennial experience study is as of December 31, 2017.

 CCCERA's funding objective is to meet long-term defined benefit obligations through contributions and investment income.
 Funds are derived from the excess of additions, which include contributions and investment earnings, over deductions which are comprised of benefits and administrative expenses.
 Funds are accumulated to meet future benefit obligations to retirees and beneficiaries.
-This accumulated balance is referred to as the "net position restricted for pensions" in the Statement of Fiduciary Net Position in the Financial Section of the report.
+This accumulated balance is referred to as the "net-position restricted for benefits" in the Statement of Fiduciary Net Position in the Financial Section of the report.
 Due to GASB Statement No. 67, the total pension liability is not reported in the basic financial statements, but is disclosed in Note 6 to the basic financial statements and in the required supplementary information.
 The total pension liability is determined by the Plan's actuary and is a measure of the present value of actuarial accrued liabilities estimated to be payable in the future to current retirees, beneficiaries, and active members for service earned to date.
 The net pension liability is measured as the total pension liability less the amount of the Plan's fiduciary net position.
 The net pension liability is an accounting measurement for financial statement purposes.

-Segal Consulting's actuarial valuation as of December 31, 2016, determined the funding ratio to be 86.5%, using approved assumptions.
+Segal Consulting's actuarial valuation as of December 31, 2017, determined the funding ratio to be 88.5%, an increase of 2.0% over the prior year, using approved assumptions.
 This ratio compares the actuarial value of assets of the Plan to the actuarial accrued liabilities of the Plan.
-Higher ratios indicate a well-funded plan with assets sufficient to cover the Plan's actuarial liabilities.
-Lower ratios may indicate recent changes to benefit structures, funding of a plan below actuarial requirements, poor asset performance, or a variety of other changes.
-For a more in-depth review of the funding of the Plan, see the actuarial section of this report.
+For a more indepth review of the funding of the Plan, see the actuarial section of this report on page 83.